potassco/clorm/docs/clorm/quickstart.rst

 Calling ``query.get(d.name)`` executes the query for the given driver.
 Because ``d.name`` is the first parameter it matches against the placeholder ``ph1_`` in the query definition.
-Currently, CLORM support up to four placeholders.
+Currently, ClORM support up to four placeholders.

 Running this example produces the following results: